yohasebe/fastmail-plus/README.md

 ## Disclaimer

-This Google Chrome Extension is not endorsed by Fastmail.
+Fastmail Plus Google Extension is not endorsed by Fastmail.
 Use this open source software at your own risk and do not contact Fastmail for support.